 Several of my close friends and family planned a trip to Texas early in 2020.
 We excitedly looked forward to meeting up and spending some time together!
 Who doesn’t love an excuse to wear a hat and boots with your besties?
-Dallas is both metropolitan and country and I loved the mix!
 The people in Texas were all so warm and welcoming.
-Southern charm at it’s finest!
-I can’t wait to take my family back one day!
+Sharing favorite things we did in Fort Worth Texas, and Waco Texas.

-You can print at this PDF HERE or just save it to your phone!
+You can print or just save it to your phone!
 Keep reading for more ideas….

 What to do in Fort Worth and Dallas Area